Team207-S2024/team207-s2024/teamorganization.md

 ## Product Mission Statement

 ## Communication Channels

-Table 1: Team Member Communication Modes.
-Note that sensitive information has been redacted as this is a public page.

 | Name  | First Choice | Second Choice | Third Choice|
 | ------------- | ------------- |
 | Manuel Garcia | Discord | Email | Phone |